 - Consideration must be given as to the implications of the outcome of any allegation, and any necessary measures taken in order to protect children placed with prospective adopters;

 - Adoption agencies must ensure that appropriate individuals working for the purposes of the agency, prospective adopters and children placed by the agency all have access to information to enable them to contact the host LA children's social care, plus the registration authority in respect of any concern about child welfare or safety relating to an adoptive placement.

 A child in boarding school is vulnerable to physical, sexual or emotional abuse and / or neglect.
 See Responding to Abuse and Neglect Procedure.Boarding school staff must be alert to the risks of harm to children in the external environment from people prepared to exploit the additional vulnerability of children living in boarding school.

 Children under 16 should not be cared for on an adult ward.
 Hospital admission data should include the age of children, so that hospitals can monitor whether children are being given appropriate care in appropriate wards.

 Hospitals must have policies in place to ensure that their facilities are secure and regularly reviewed.

-Any concerns about Significant Harm to a child within a hospital or health-based setting must be referred to the Children's social care in whose area the hospital is located.
+Any concerns about harm to a child within a hospital or health-based setting must be referred to the Children's Social Care in whose area the hospital is located.